How to Grow Great Tomatoes in Melbourne

 • Next to the heater

-Once the seedlings germinate keep an eye on their growth, if leaves become light in colour (or yellow) then they’ll need transplanting into a bigger pot and/or a bit of fertilizer to help them along.
+Once the seedlings germinate keep an eye on their growth, if leaves become light in colour (or yellow) then they’ll need transplanting into a bigger pot and/or a bit of fertiliser to help them along.
 Letting a seedling become pot-bound can have its advantages (see above)

 If you have had fungal disease issues in the past, avoid growing tomatoes in the same area for a few years.
 Otherwise, I successfully grow tomatoes in the same space for several years in a row if no diseases issues have been noted.
+More on common diseases of the vegetable patch here.

 Tomatoes are very prone to blossom end rot.
 This is caused by a lack of calcium in the cell wall.
 This lack of calcium can be due to a lack of calcium availability in the soil, or irregular watering.
 To overcome the first issue, you need to make sure the calcium is available to the plant.
 If you have a heavy sodic clay, then consider adding gypsum to the soil.
-Otherwise a small amount of garden lime can help boost calcium levels.
+Otherwise, a small amount of garden lime can help boost calcium levels.

 Deep planting of tomatoes

-When planting my tomato seedlings I use a method called deep planting.
+When transplanting my tomato seedlings I use a method called deep planting.
 To do this I dig a hole about a foot deep and plant the seedling so the soil covers most of the plant stem.
 Only the top few leaves are visible above the soil surface.
 This enables the plant to develop more roots along the stem.
 It’s a good idea to remove any leaves that will be under the soil surface, as this can be a disease entry point.

 I believe that having a tomato plant develop roots like this, makes it more resilient to the variations in soil moisture and temperature.
 My tomatoes certainly thrive using this method.
 If you are sowing your seeds in pots in the greenhouse, you can even deep plant the seedling each time to pot it up into a bigger pot.